elephant356/restartable-secure-password-generator-python/READMErestartable-secure-password-generator-python.md

 Easy mode will generate a password with the amount of letters, symbols, and numbers you selected in that order.
 Hard mode will create a totally random password including the length of letters, symbols, and numbers you chose.

-For example, if you input was 4 Letters, 4 Symbols, and 2 Numbers...
+For example, if your input was 4 Letters, 4 Symbols, and 2 Numbers...
   Easy mode would look something like: aBcD!@#$12
   Hard mode would look something like: !D@2ca#$1B